Learn Everything You Need To Know About Estate Planning Lawyers In Australia

-An estate planning lawyer is a solicitor with experience in wills & estate planning.
-They usually specialise in end of life affairs, such as creating wills and Powers of Attorney, setting up Trusts, and administering estates after someone has passed away, including obtaining Grants of Probate.
+An estate planning lawyer is a solicitor with experience in Wills and estate planning.
+They usually specialise in end-of-life affairs, such as creating Wills and Powers of Attorney, setting up setting up Trusts, and administering estates after someone has passed away, including obtaining Grants of Probate.

-Estate planning lawyers have a good knowledge of the current laws and regulations for wills and estate planning across Australia.
+Estate planning lawyers have a good knowledge of the current laws and regulations for Wills and estate planning across Australia, including aspects related to business succession.
 These lawyers are armed with the expertise to make sure any documents created are considered valid by the Supreme Court when someone dies.

-Estate planning lawyers do more than writing and updating wills.
+Estate planning lawyers do more than help write and update Wills.
 They are usually engaged in two situations:

 Before someone dies, to help with estate planning (which includes writing wills, Powers of Attorney, structuring how assets are held, setting up testamentary trusts or self-managed superannuation funds, formalising Power of Guardianship or Power of Attorney documents); or